Academic Catalog

 CJS-455 Special Populations and the CJS (4 Credits)

-This course examines the treatment and needs of special populations within the United States criminal justice system from initial law enforcement contact to reentry back into the community.
+This course examines the treatment and needs of special populations within the US criminal justice system from initial law enforcement contact to reentry into the community.
 Special populations covered include individuals with mental health disorders, the elderly, those with infectious diseases, noncitizens, transgender individuals, and pregnant women.
 Cross-listed as: SOC-455.

 Offered: Spring, Every Year